godspeed5/Qthello/README.md

 pip install pygame

 After this you can just run python game.py to play the game.
-Choose whether you want to play single or 2 players.
+Choose whether you want to play single or 2 players at the input prompt on terminal.

 # Rules: